garrandall/popular-music-data/tracks/say-aah-lindsey-pavao.md

 ()
 Go girl its ya birthday
 Open wide I know you're thirsty
-Say ahhh
+Say ah
-Say ahhh
+Say ah
-And we dont buy no drinks at the bar
+And we don't buy no drinks at the bar
 Pop champagne cause we got that dough
-Let me hear you say aah
+Let me hear you say ah
-You want me say aah
+You want me say ah